cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 <figcaption>Fig. 10: Using Folders to Save Records</figcaption>
 </figure>

-Of course, alternatively, I prefer to save records in Zotero rather than use a database folder or list.
+Of course, I prefer to save records in Zotero rather than use a database folder or list.
 This way I keep the records with me even if I lose access to the database.